ros2/design/articles/101_build_tool.md

 For each package the documentation usually describes what the dependencies are, how to setup the environment to build the package as well as how to setup the environment afterwards to use the package.
 From an efficiency point of view that manual process does not scale well.

-This article describes the steps from the current build tools used in the ROS ecosystem to a single universal build tool which automates the process and works for various different use cases.

 ## Goal

 The goal of the build tool is to build a set of packages with a single invocation automating the process.
 It should work with ROS 1 packages as well as ROS 2 packages which provide the necessary information in their manifest files.
 It should also work with packages that do not provide manifest files themselves, given that the meta information is externally provided.
 This will allow the build tool to be utilized for non-ROS dependencies of ROS packages (e.g. Gazebo including its dependencies).

+In the ROS ecosystems several tools already exist which support this use case (see below).
+Each of the existing tools performs similar tasks and duplicates a significant amount of the logic.
+As a consequence of being developed separately certain features are only available in some of the tools while other tools lack those.

+The reason to work on a single universal build tool comes down to reducing the effort necessary for development and maintenance.
+Additionally this makes new features developed for one ROS version / build system available to the other supported ROS versions / build systems.

 ### Out of Scope